Are Friends Online As Legitimate As Real-Life Friends? How The Internet Makes A Difference

 You Can Make Friends All Around the Globe

 To some, this is a disadvantage.
 If you live in America and another person lives in the UK, you aren't going to walk to their house and hang out.
-However, making friends with someone who is different than you can be a learning experience.
+However, making friends with someone who is different from you can be a learning experience.
 You can learn about their culture, and they can learn from you.
 Best of all, if you do get a chance to visit where they live, you may have a place to stay and someone to show you around.
 They might even be able to chip in for a plane ticket.
 For the traveler, having friends across the globe can be a good thing.

 Evolving Ways of Communicating